zelisinho/anypoint-examples/websphere-mq/README.md

 Follow the procedure below to create, then configure and run the Websphere MQ application in Anypoint Studio or Mule Standalone.

-1. Create the example application in Anypoint Studio.
+1. Open the Example project in Anypoint Studio from [Anypoint Exchange](http://www.mulesoft.org/documentation/display/current/The+Library).
 Do not run the application.
 1. Add your WebSphere MQ client libraries to the project build path.
 1. Make sure your WebSphere MQ installation has a channel and queues named "in" and "out."
 1. Edit the following attributes of the global Websphere MQ configuration that are appropriate for your WebSphere MQ installation by opening *websphere-mq.xml* under src/main/app, then opening *Global elements* and choosing *WMQ* component: